analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 ### Command-Line Development

-This section demonstrates how to build the MaximSDK example projects for the MAX78002EVKIT on the command line.
+This section demonstrates how to build the Microcontroller SDK example projects for the MAX78002EVKIT on the command line.
 It also demonstrates how to flash and debug over the command-line.

-This section is presented first because all of the IDEs supported by the MaximSDK rely on a functional command-line toolchain.
+This section is presented first because all of the IDEs supported by the Microcontroller SDK rely on a functional command-line toolchain.
 Familiarity with the inner workings of the command-line can facilitate better experiences with the IDEs.
 However, this is by no means required reading to use those IDEs.

 #### Building Examples

-The MaximSDK build system is a managed system that uses GNU Make.
+The Microcontroller SDK build system is a managed system that uses GNU Make.
 Every example project contains a `Makefile` that is used to build the source code.
 The [GNU Make manual](https://www.gnu.org/software/make/manual/make.html) is a good document to bookmark when working with Makefiles.
-The example projects in the `Examples/MAX78002` directory of the MaximSDK contain Makefiles that are preconfigured for the MAX78002EVKIT.
+The example projects in the `Examples/MAX78002` directory of the Microcontroller SDK contain Makefiles that are preconfigured for the MAX78002EVKIT.

 1. First, copy the example project to an accessible directory outside of the SDK.
-It is strongly recommended to keep the MaximSDK examples “clean” and unmodified in case they need to be referenced again later.
+It is strongly recommended to keep the Microcontroller SDK examples “clean” and unmodified in case they need to be referenced again later.

 2. Launch your terminal.
-On Windows, use the `MaximSDK/Tools/MSYS2/msys.bat` file to launch the MSYS2 terminal, which auto-configures the terminal for the MaximSDK toolchain.
+On Windows, use the `MaximSDK/Tools/MSYS2/msys.bat` file to launch the MSYS2 terminal, which auto-configures the terminal for the Microcontroller SDK toolchain.
 On Linux and MacOS, you should have set up the toolchain for your terminal as part of the setup procedure.

 3. `cd` into the location of the copied example project.